Opinion: Ugandans are tired of Museveni but can't vote him out | DW | 23.11.2020

 The inability of Uganda security institutions to contain small-scale public dissension manifests their lack of professionalism.
 Harassing the opposition candidates under the pretense of enforcing COVID-19 prevention guidelines, at the same time, turning a blind eye to similar activities by the ruling party candidates, lay bare the fact that the coming elections are already compromised.

-And that does not come as a surprise to the long time observers of Uganda's politics under Museveni, who during his more than three decades rule has twice changed the constitution, first in 2005 to remove the presidential term limits, and later in 2017, to abolish the age limit which barred people aged over 75 from running for president.
+And that does not come as a surprise to the long time observers of Uganda's politics under Museveni, who during his more than three decades of rule has twice changed the constitution, first in 2005 to remove the presidential term limits, and later in 2017, to abolish the age limit which barred people over 75 years old from running for president.